 The most common treatment for SAD is light therapy.
-This involves sitting in front of a special lamp that gives off light that is similar to natural sunshine.
+This involves sitting in front of a special lamp that gives off a light that is similar to natural sunshine.
 It has been shown to trigger the brain chemicals that regulate mood.
 The more serious cases of SAD could require advanced talk-therapy or even medication.

-While everyone can feel a little “blue” once in awhile, SAD is characterized by a prolonged feeling of depression.
+While everyone can feel a little “blue” once in a while, SAD is characterized by a prolonged feeling of depression.
 It can be a serious condition and should be diagnosed by a medical professional.

-Dealing with a cold is annoying anytime of the year.
-However, during the summer, when you want to be outside enjoying the beautiful weather, it is especially frustrating.
+Dealing with a cold is annoying any time of the year.
+During the summer, however, when you want to be outside enjoying the beautiful weather, it is especially frustrating.

 Rip currents are fast, localized channels of water moving away from the shoreline.
-According to NOAA, they are a result of “complex interactions between waves, currents, water levels and nearshore bathymetry.”
+According to NOAA, they are a result of “complex interactions between waves, currents, water levels, and nearshore bathymetry.”
 They can form in several different ways on any beach with breaking waves.
 That said, they are typically found at breaks in sandbars and along permanent structures that extend out into the water such as jetties or piers.

-Moving at up to 8 feet per second – which is faster than an Olympic swimmer – rip currents can easily drag unsuspecting swimmers hundreds of yards out to sea.
+Moving at speeds up to 8 feet per second – which is faster than an Olympic swimmer – rip currents can easily drag unsuspecting swimmers hundreds of yards out to sea.
 While they will not pull anyone underwater, they can cause fatigue and panic.
 According to the U.S. Lifesaving Association, rip currents are responsible for 80% of all surf zone rescues.
 Nationally, they cause more than one hundred deaths every year.